 Time of day, day of week & follow-up ⏰

 Didn’t get noticed the first time?
 How about sending a second follow-up email?
-Do pay close attention to your unsubscribe rate as this’ll tell you whether your customers find your emails useful or just plain annoying.
+Do pay close attention to your unsubscribe rate as that’ll tell you whether your customers find your emails useful or just plain annoying.